Frequently Asked Questions

 Proper nutrition and portion control are as important for our pet companions as it is for us as people.
 Overweight pets face the same conditions as people, including arthritis, joint pain, diabetes and heart disease for example.
 Dr. Hankes can evaluate your pet to determine their individual nutritional needs, as well as the proper portions to maintain a healthy body weight.
 Affordable prescription diets are available at our hospital for your convenience.
 Schedule an appointment for your furry friend regardless of their life stage or current health condition.

 At what age should I have my pet spayed or neutered?

 Dr. Ted Hankes recommends spaying or neutering all pets not being used for breeding purposes.
 Sterilization not only prevents unwanted litters, but it can also prevent certain reproductive cancers later in their lives.

 Puppies and kittens can be spayed between four and six months of age.
-Our precious pets can feel pain in much the same way people do.
-Therefore it is required pain medication be administered to keep them comfortable during and after the procedure.
+Our pets feel pain the same way that people do, therefore, we administer pain medication to keep them comfortable during and after the procedure.
 Additionally, blood work is needed to help determine if your puppy or kitten is healthy enough for the procedure.
 Please call All Creatures Pet Hospital to schedule your furry friend for a spay or neuter as soon as they are old enough for the surgery.

 What are heartworms, and how can I prevent my pet from getting them?